Post

 Reverse proxy architecture diagram showing Caddy routing requests to backend services

 Caddy sits in front of your services, accepts encrypted HTTPS connections from clients, and forwards the traffic to the appropriate backend service.
-This means your services don’t need to handle SSL/TLS themselves.
-Caddy does all the heavy lifting.
+This means your services don’t need to handle SSL/TLS themselves - Caddy does all the heavy lifting.

 My Setup